ericvc/Seneca-Tweets-GPT2/README.md

 ## 0\) Introduction

-I am very interested in analyzing time-series data, and was wanting to learn more about the transformer architecture that underlies state of the art natural language processing models in machine learning.
+I am very interested in analyzing time-series data, and was wanting to learn more about the transformer machine learning architecture that underlies state of the art natural language processing models.
 In late 2019, OpenAI revealed their game changing GPT-2 model which is capable of generating very realistic text.
 After some initial hesitation, they also released smaller versions of the model to the public (and later,